emqx/neuron-docs/en_US/south-devices/opc-ua/policy.md

     Neuron OPC UA module adds corresponding client certificate/key without filling in user name/password.

-* Certificate/key + user name/password
+* Certificate/key + user name/password mode

     On the OPC UA server, you have created a user name and password with the access permission, enabled appropriate security Settings, and added the client certificate to the trust list.